Categories

 The context behind this article is the climate crisis, the dangers of climate tipping points and the breaching of planetary boundaries, which put our civilisation at grave risk.
-Since any reader who has read past that sentence is quite likely to accept the existence of such risks and not blithely try to debate the science, it would be a good point here to highlight how we humans at least in the western world still have great faith in the society and culture that we see around us every day.
+Since any reader who has read past that sentence is quite likely to accept the existence of such risks and not blithely try to debate the science, it would be a good point here to highlight how we humans at least in the western world still have great subconscious faith in the society and culture that we see around us every day.
 The latest discoveries in evolutionary psychology and modern neuroscience explain a lot about the predicament humanity finds itself in.

 However we shouldn’t be hard on ourselves.
 We are in good company.
 Sir David Attenborough, the UK’s harbinger of Life on Earth’s doom, Mr Antonio Guterres, the UN Secretary General who warns of Global Boiling, Prof. Johan Rockström, the Dr Doom of climatology, and Prof. Steve Keen, the Dr Doom of economics are all stuck with the same cognitive dissonance.